luisclement/Diffusion-Pipe-Lora-Training/README.md

+The description bellow is a copy of the original GIT from tdrusell that this work is based on.
+My focus is to make a soltion and pacakes that can be deploed locall vid Docker Container or to run online via Runpod.

+Original README:

 # diffusion-pipe
 A pipeline parallel training script for diffusion models based on the original work done by tdrussell diffusion-pipe that can be found here: https://github.com/tdrussell/diffusion-pipe